mareloraby/ImageSegmenation/README.md

 # Image Segmenation

-> Assignment 2 and 3 of DMET 901 Computer Vision course for Winter 2022 and Standford's CS131 Computer Vision: Foundation and Application course.
+> Assignment 2 and 3 of DMET 901 Computer Vision course for Winter 2022 and HW6 of Standford's CS131 Computer Vision: Foundation and Application course.

 We use k-means clustering algorithm to segment images.
 We then use these segmentations to identify foreground and background objects, and evaluate the computed segmentations against a dataset of ground-truth segmentations.